ripsawridge/site/site/contents/_cma/2011/shorts.md

 ### Schafreuter hike
 <i>June, 2011</i>

 I hiked up Schafreuter, taking 1:40 from the car to reach the summit.
 Really beautiful view from this peak!
 I looked at the northern ramparts of the Karwendel Range as clouds slowly gathered.
 Lots of sun too.
-I went up on the north side, and down to the Tölzer Hütte on the south, then doubled back north on a mostly level trail on the west side of the mountain.
+I went up on the north side, and down to the TÃ¶lzer HÃ¼tte on the south, then doubled back north on a mostly level trail on the west side of the mountain.
 Oh my god, there were so many flies on cow pies that I thought I was in a 1970s Italian horror movie (ever see Gates of Hell?).
 It was disgusting.
 Glad to be done with that side trail!
 Hiked down to the car for a 3.5 hour trip, 1200 meters elevation gain/loss.

 ### Rofan hike
 <i>June, 2011</i>